eugenia1984/english/b1-english-for-developers/4-learn-present-perfect-while-talking-about-accessibility.md

 `He has been fixing bugs in the software for several hours`. -> This means he started fixing the bugs earlier and is still working on it.

+### Present Perfect Continuous - Question form

+The interrogative form of the Present Perfect Continuous is created by using **Have/Has + subject + been + verb(-ing)**.

+It is used to ask about actions that started in the past and are still happening.

+For example: `Have they been testing the new software features?` -> Someone checks if the testing has been ongoing.

 ----